hanfak/topics-to-learn/languages/java/advanced/functional/functional.md

   - use immutable collections (proper ones).
   - Avoid instanceof checks where possible, and
   - where you use them make sure the types are not extensible.
-- Mse libraries that avoid runtime magic and reflection where pragmatically possible.
+- use libraries that avoid runtime magic and reflection where pragmatically possible.

 ## Immutability